Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 Key Frames from the Lecture

-When one function is inside another — a composite function like \(f(g(x))\) — the chain rule tells you how to differentiate:
+When one function is inside another — a composite function such as \(f(g(x))\) — the chain rule prescribes how to differentiate:

 \[\frac{d}{dx}\bigl[f(g(x))\bigr] = f'(g(x)) \cdot g'(x)\]

-Think of it as peeling an onion: differentiate the outer layer first (leaving the inside alone), then multiply by the derivative of the inner layer.
+One proceeds layer by layer: differentiate the outer function first (leaving the inside unchanged), then multiply by the derivative of the inner function.

 Example: If \(h(x) = (3x+1)^5\), then: